CedricSourceCode/supreme_bot-1/README.md

         each item to the cart which is functionality that can also be changed by you :)

-	this script is based on current html and css being scraped so it must be adjusted if supreme updates the site.
+	this script is based on current html and css being scraped so it must be adjusted if supreme updates the site

         google dom manipulation in javascript to learn more and make this program better